Camp Arifjan: History

 Because of the Khobar Towers bombing of 1996 in nearby Saudi Arabia, the U.S. Army decided to replace Camp Doha near Basrah with a base more protected from terrorist attacks.
 In July 1999, the Kuwaiti government began constructing Camp Arifjan south of its capital.
+The camp and surrounding Arifjan desert area are named after the desert shrub Rhanterium epapposum, known locally as arfaj.